Aaronabolofia/Aaronabolofia.github.io/source/_posts/WhatToDO.md

 Again in the kitchen
 Bottoms up
 Feelings down
-unload your day
+Unload your day
 They’ll be forgiven
-load the washer
+Load the washer
 A glass of water
-what to do
+What to do
-with my hours
+With my hours
 Not spent with you